• Menu

 Once the Capital of the Kingdom of Pagan during the 9th – 13th century the area originally had well over 10,000 Buddhist temples made up of 1,000 stupas, 3,000 monasteries and 10,000 small temples.

-Between the years of 1904 and 1975, the area experienced over 400 earthquakes, which damaged thousands of the temples leaving only 2,200 standing.
+Between the years 1904 and 1975, the area experienced over 400 earthquakes, which damaged thousands of the temples leaving only 2,200 standing.
 During the 1990s the Military of Myanmar took it upon themselves to renovate and repair those that were left standing.
 Unfortunately, they used modern materials and their renovations were not sympathetic to the original construction and features of the temples and pagodas, even to the extent of building over some.
 Myanmar has approached UNESCO to apply for World Heritage Status for the Temples of Bagan but due to the military’s approach to the renovations, UNESCO has declined at this stage.
 On July 6th 2019 UNESCO granted Bagan and its Temples World Heritage Status.

 Related Reading: Our Top 5 Places to Visit in Myanmar